khoa-d-ho/cs271-proj2/README.md

-This is Project 2 from CS 271 with Dr. Truex.
+This is Project 2 from CS 271 with Dr. Truex

-By Khoa Ho and Hoang Ngo.
+By Khoa Ho and Hoang Ngo

 Feb 19, 2024